- Review the quarterly results and annual financial statements of the Company and Group.

 - Recommend Directors who are retiring (by rotation) for re-election at the Company’s Annual General Meeting(s).

-- Deliberate and recommend any termination of membership of any Director of the Company.
+- Deliberate and recommend any termination of membership of any Director of the Company (if necessary).

 - Ensure that all Board appointees undergo the necessary training.